-|Profanity:||Very strong language|
+|Profanity:||Some strong language|

-|Violence/ Scariness:||Extended very graphic and intense peril and violence, characters injured and killed, terrorism, suicide bomber, guns, knives, chases, explosions, disturbing images|
+|Violence/ Scariness:||Extended and intense peril and violence with many characters injured and killed and some graphic and disturbing images|

 |Date Released to Theaters:||July 14, 2023|

 The only cumbersome element of Tom Cruise’s latest is the title: “Mission: Impossible – Dead Reckoning: Part One.”
 Every other bit of its almost three-hour run time is taut, limber, and a thrill ride.